fonoster/fonoster/README.md

-# The open-source alternative to Twilio

-[Fonoster Inc](https://fonoster.com) is researching an innovative Programmable Telecommunications Stack that will allow businesses to connect telephony services with the Internet entirely through a cloud-based utility.

 <a href="https://discord.gg/mpWSRUhG7e"><img alt="Fonoster community banner" src="https://raw.githubusercontent.com/fonoster/.github/main/profile/community.png"></img></a>

 ![build](https://github.com/fonoster/fonoster/workflows/unit%20tests/badge.svg) [![release](https://github.com/fonoster/fonoster/actions/workflows/release.yaml/badge.svg)](https://github.com/fonoster/fonoster/actions/workflows/release.yaml) [![Discord](https://img.shields.io/discord/1016419835455996076?color=5865F2&label=Discord&logo=discord&logoColor=white)](https://discord.gg/4QWgSz4hTC) <a href="https://github.com/fonoster/fonoster/blob/main/CODE_OF_CONDUCT.md"><img src="https://img.shields.io/badge/Code%20of%20Conduct-v1.0-ff69b4.svg?color=%2347b96d" alt="Code Of Conduct"></a> ![GitHub](https://img.shields.io/github/license/fonoster/fonoster?color=%2347b96d) ![Twitter Follow](https://img.shields.io/twitter/follow/fonoster?style=social)

-## Use Cases

-Fonoster is a versatile platform that can be used in a variety of scenarios, including:

-- Voice AI (Please check the `@fonoster/autopilot` package)
-- Programmable Voice
-- Phone Verification
-- Call Tracking
-- Click-to-Call
-- Phone System IVR
-- Voice Alerts

-But the possibilities are endless.
-If you have a use case that you think Fonoster could help with, please let us know!
+## The Open-Source Alternative to Twilio

+Fonoster is an open-source alternative to Twilio.
+It is a set of APIs that allow you to interact with the telephony network programmatically.
+You can use Fonoster to deploy a SIP network in minutes and create Programmable Voice applications, Click-to-Call, Voice Alerts, Voice AI, and more.

+We're actively looking for community maintainers, so please reach out if interested!

 ## Give a Star! ⭐

-Please give it a star if you like this project or plan to use it.
+It would mean a lot to us if you could give this project a star.
+It helps us identify if we are doing a good job and attract potential contributors, users, and investors.
 Thanks 🙏

 ## Code Examples

-A Voice Application is a server that takes control of the flow in a call.
+A Voice Application is a server that controls a call's flow.
 A Voice Application can use any combination of the following verbs:

 - `Answer` - Accepts an incoming call
 - `Dial` - Passes the call to an Agent or a Number at the PSTN